Roldak/IPW/README.md

 ## Usage

-Compilation should be straightforward except that both Welder and Inox should be published locally.
+Compilation should be straightforward except that Welder will probably need to be published locally.

 Once compilation is successful, you can play with the `Main.scala` at the root of the source folder.